 Suppress the urge to avoid cleaning teeth that are sensitive to cold!
 Teeth that have suffered damage from gum disease will always be more sensitive to cold.
 Avoiding them only makes it worse.

 After any dental treatment, teeth may become sensitive.
 This is their way of letting you know that they've been injured.
 Any injury (cavity, tooth clenching/grinding, gum infection) can injure the nerves in a tooth.
 This should not last long if the teeth are kept clean.
 If the teeth are not kept clean, the sensitivity will remain or get worse.

 If your teeth are especially sensitive, consult with your dentist.
 This could be a sign of the need for root canal treatment, a gum tissue graft, a desensitizing toothpaste (with potassium nitrate), or a concentrated fluoride gel (0.4% stannous- or 1.1% sodium-fluoride) may do the trick.

 Three years ago, I was referred to Dr. Kirsch for gum disease due to my diabetes.
-I experienced pain in my gum everyday and just gotten used to it.
+I experienced pain in my gums everyday and just gotten used to it.
 He diagnosed me with gingivitis.
-Started me with plan of care with series of treatments.
-Every 3 months I have to see Liese Belcher, her dental hygienist and did all the deep and regular cleanings for me.
+Started me with a plan of care with series of treatments.
+Every 3 months I have to see Liese Belcher, the dental hygienist and did all the deep and regular cleanings for me.
 Liese is excellent in what she does and knowledgeable about my treatments and good in advising on how to take care of my teeth and controlling of my sugar.
 It took a year to feel the difference.
-I experienced no more pain and no bleeding of my gums while brushing.
+I experience no more pain and no bleeding of my gums while brushing.
 3 years later, I am pain free.
 Thank you Dr. Kirsch and Liese for a job well done.
-Recommends your service to all who needs your service.
+I Recommend your service to all who needs your service.